colussim/RepMonitorWebHook/README.md

 ```

 Now your events on your Organization can be tracked.
+> If you don't have a enterprise GitHub account,create your repositories in public mode otherwise you won't have access to some features like creating security rules.

 As soon as there is an event in your Organization on the repositories (created, deleted, archived, unarchived, publicized, privatized, edited, renamed, or transferred) an push , you receive a message in the Slack channel: **github-repomonitor** and you can see the events in web gui.